 Camp O’Donnell was an unfinished Filipino Army base that the Japanese put into use as a POW camp and believed the camp could hold 15,000 to 20,000 POWs.
 When they arrived at the camp, the camp commandant told the Americans that they were not prisoners of war but captives.
 The Japanese also took away any extra clothing that the POWs carried with them and refused to return it.
 The POWs were searched and anyone found with Japanese money was separated from the other POWs and sent to the guardhouse.
 These POWs were accused of looting the bodies of dead Japanese soldiers.
 Over several days, gunshots were heard coming from southeast of the camp.

 While he was on the bridge detail, his parents received two messages from the War Department.
-The first arrived in May or early June.
+The first arrived in May.

 “Dear Mrs. M. Grassick:

 “According to War Department records, you have been designated as the emergency addressee of Private Paul A. Grassick, 35,001,190, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 “I deeply regret that it is impossible for me to give you more information than is contained in this letter.
 In the last days before the surrender of Bataan, there were casualties which were not reported to the War Department.
 Conceivably the same is true of the surrender of Corregidor and possibly other islands of the Philippines.
 The Japanese Government has indicated its intention of conforming to the terms of the Geneva Convention with respect to the interchange of information regarding prisoners of war.
 At some future date, this Government will receive through Geneva a list of persons who have been taken prisoners of war.
 Until that time the War Department cannot give you positive information.